Ipstenu/dreamspeed/readme.txt

 1. Sign up for <a href="http://dreamhost.com/cloud/dreamspeed/">DreamSpeed</a>
 1. Install and Activate the plugin
 1. Fill in your Key and Secret Key
+1. Configure your settings
+1. Watch your site load faster

 == Frequently asked questions ==